2022 in public domain

-The following is a list of works that entered the public domain on 1 January 2022.
+The following is a list of creators whose works entered the public domain on 1 January 2022.
 When copyright expires in a creative work, it enters the public domain.
 Since copyright terms vary from country to country, the copyright status of a work may not be the same in all countries.

 Countries with life + 70 years

 With the exception of Belarus (Life + 50 years) and Spain (which has a copyright term of Life + 80 years for creators that died before 1987), a work enters the public domain in Europe 70 years after its creator's death, if it was published during their lifetime.
 For previously unpublished material, those who publish it first retain the publication rights for 25 years.
 The list is sorted alphabetically and includes a notable work of the creator's that entered the public domain on 1 January 2022.

 Other countries with a copyright term of life + 70 years are Argentina, Brazil, Chile, Ecuador, Uruguay, Peru, Paraguay, Panama, Costa Rica, Nicaragua, Japan, Russia, Indonesia, Israel, Armenia, Burkina Faso, Nigeria, Ivory Coast, Singapore, South Korea, Dominican Republic, Ghana, Madagascar, Mozambique, Senegal, Sri Lanka and Uzbekistan.